elisa-amaral/Login-and-Registration-Pages-built-with-Bootstrap-5/README.md

-# Login and Registration Pages with Bootstrap 5
+# Login and Registration Pages built with Bootstrap 5

 This project is the Front-End of the template for a Login and Registration system.
 The project was coded in HTML, CSS and Bootstrap 5.